2024 Holidays in the Philippines: Planning Vacations Ahead

 What are the Philippines’ public holidays in 2024?

-The Philippines is a country renowned for its lively culture and celebrations.
-Currently, the Malacañang has announced a list of regular holidays and special non-working days, which would provide Filipinos plenty of opportunities to celebrate their traditions and history in 2024.
+For 2024, the Malacañang announced a list of regular holidays and special non-working days, which would provide Filipinos plenty of opportunities to celebrate their traditions and history in 2024.

 With the enactment of Proclamation No. 368, President Ferdinand Marcos Jr. assured the country of a year of reflection, rest, and joy.
 Additionally, a few long weekends offer the ideal chance for a much-needed getaway.

-Below, we’ll cover all you need to know about the 2024 holidays in the Philippines so you can plan and adjust your leave accordingly.
+Below, we’ll cover all you need to know about the official list of 2024 holidays in the Philippines so you can plan and adjust your leave accordingly.

 During regular holidays, your employees have the right to their minimum salary rate.
 This implies that they will receive 100% of their daily pay even if they do not show up for work.